Congressional District # 03

-The primary contaminants at the Joslyn Site are the following wood-treating chemicals: PCP, carcinogenic polynuclear aromatic hydrocarbons (cPAHs), and noncarcinogenic PAHs (nPAHs).
+The primary contaminants at the Joslyn Site are the following wood-treating chemicals: PCP, carcinogenic polynuclear aromatic hydrocarbons (cPAHs), noncarcinogenic PAHs (nPAHs), and dioxins/furans.
 The PAHs are constituents of creosote.
-Approximately 76,000 cubic yards of soil were found to be contaminated with PAH compounds, metals, phenol, and PCP.
-An aquifer of at least 30 acres was also contaminated.
+The dioxins/furans area byproducts of the PCP.
+Approximately 76,000 cubic yards of soil were found to be contaminated at the site.
+An aquifer of at least 30 acres in area was also contaminated.

 In 1981, Joslyn removed and disposed of approximately 30,000 gallons of wood-treating solutions at an hazardous waste facility.
 In 1983, MPCA issued a Request for Response Action (RFRA) to Joslyn requesting that Joslyn undertake additional remedial actions to abate the release of hazardous substances at the site.
 In 1984, EPA listed the site on the NPL due to extensive soil and ground water contamination.